Antioxidant and Fibre Rich Foods That Naturally Boost Your Immunity

 The list is in no particular order (so not highest to lowest) and they’re just ordinary foods you can easily manage to eat every day.

-Just choose a few to start with, and then a few others, and so on.
+Just choose a few to start with, and then add one or two, and so on.
 You’ll be eating a diverse range in no time at all, and your body will thank you for it.

 Now, I think we all know that citrus fruits contain Vitamin C, but it’s also worth pointing out that the 10 foods at the top of this list all have more Vitamin C than oranges.